-The Immediate Skill Shortage List (ISSL) includes occupations where skilled workers are immediately required in New Zealand and indicates that there are no New Zealand citizens or residents available to take up the position.
+The Regional Skill Shortage List (RSSL) includes occupations where skilled workers are required in particular regions of New Zealand and indicates that there are no New Zealand citizens or residents available to take up the position.
 This enables faster processing of the application.

-If your skills appear on the CSSL and you have a job offer in Canterbury, you may be granted an Essential Skills work visa.
+If your skills appear on the CISSL and meet the list requirements, you may be granted an Essential Skills work visa.
 If the occupation is also on the LTSSL, then you may also be able to apply for residence.

-If your occupation is on this list it means that you are eligible to apply for a resident visa under the Skilled Migrant Category.
+If your occupation is defined as skilled, you may be eligible to apply for a resident visa under the Skilled Migrant Category.
 This is a points-based visa that considers factors such as age, work experience, your qualifications and an offer of skilled employment.

 To apply under the Skilled Migrant Category you must be aged 55 or under, meet the skill level for your occupation, and meet English language, health, and character requirements.